2000 metres steeplechase

-The 2000 meter steeplechase is a rarely run senior athletics and a standard youth athletics event for the steeplechase in track and field.
-The event is part of the athletics programme for boys and girls at the IAAF World Youth Championships in Athletics.
+The 2000 Metres Steeplechase is a rarely run senior athletics and a standard youth athletics event for the steeplechase in track and field.
+The event was part of the athletics programme for boys and girls at the IAAF World Youth Championships in Athletics.
 It is an obstacle race over the distance of 2000 metres, and derives its name from the horse racing steeplechase.